ishaan1011/Analysis-of-food.com-Recipes/README.md

    Cleaning the `tags` column ensures that the tags are transformed into a suitable format for analysis.

 * **Cleaning the nutrition Column:**
-   The cleaning of the `nutrition` column and extracting specific nutrition values have no direct impact on analyzing the relationship between the number of steps and the average rating.
-These nutrition values may be useful for exploring other aspects of the dataset.
+   The cleaning of the `nutrition` column and extracting specific nutrition values may be useful for exploring other aspects of the dataset.

 * **Cleaning the steps Column:**
    Cleaning the `steps` column by splitting the string into a list of individual steps and removing unnecessary characters allows for a structured analysis of recipe steps.
 It enables us to make sure that the `n_steps` column has correct data and is in accordance with the the number of steps listed in the `steps` column.
 This ensures that the data is accurate, which is crucial for assessing the relationship with the average rating.